-Process segment dependency
+Segment dependency

-Process dependencies that are independent of any particular product or operations task shall be presented as process segment dependencies.
+Process dependencies that are independent of any particular product or operations task shall be presented as segment dependencies.

-EXAMPLE A process segment dependency can define that a testing segment is required to follow an assembly segment.
+EXAMPLE A segment dependency can define that a testing segment is required to follow an assembly segment.

-Table 92 defines the relationship roles for the process segment dependency.
+Table 92 defines the relationship roles for the segment dependency.
 Table 93 defines the attributes for the segment dependency.